Gwyneddichnium: Distribution

 Gwyneddichnium fossils were first collected by Wilhelm Bock at Gwynedd, a railroad outcrop in Montgomery County, Pennsylvania.
 Gwynedd preserves sediments from the late Triassic Lockatong Formation, part of the Newark Supergroup exposed in the Newark Basin.
 Bock's specimens, now stored at the Academy of Natural Sciences in Philadelphia, include ANSP 15212 (the holotype of G. major), ANSP 15213 (the paratype of G. major), ANSP 15214 (the holotype of "G. elongatum"), ANSP 15215 (the paratype of "G. elongatum", now considered lost), ANSP 15216 (the holotype of "G. minore"), and ANSP 15217 (the paratype of "G. minore").
 Various outcrops throughout Pennsylvania and New Jersey which express the Lockatong Formation continue to produce Gwyneddichnium fossils.
 Gwyneddichnium is also known to occur within the overlying Passaic Formation.
-Outside of the Newark Basin, Gwyneddichnium tracks have also been found in the Bull Run Formation (also known as the "Balls Bluff Siltstone") at Manassas National Battlefield Park in the Culpeper Basin of Virginia.
+Outside of the Newark Basin, Gwyneddichnium tracks have also been found in the Bull Run Formation (also known as the "Ball's Bluff Siltstone") at Manassas National Battlefield Park in the Culpeper Basin of Virginia.
 They are also known from the New Oxford or Gettysburg Formation of the Gettysburg Basin in Maryland.

 Reports of Gwyneddichnium trackways in the western United States began to surface in the 1990s.
 These included both typical trackways from walking animals, and unusual swimming trackways which were provisionally referred to the ichnogenus.
 The earliest western Gwyneddichnium tracks to be discovered hail from several sites in Northeast Utah and Northwest Colorado.
 Many of these sites lie within the boundaries of Dinosaur National Monument.
 The sites in the area preserve the Rock Point Member of the upper Triassic Chinle Formation, though they were originally reported as representing the age-equivalent Popo Agie Formation.
 Possible Gwyneddichnium prints are also known from the Chinle Formation's Owl Creek Member.
 These rare fossils were found at Brinkerhof Spring, a site in south-central Utah near Capitol Reef National Park.
 Brinkerhof Spring is located in Circle Cliffs, a natural amphitheater formerly protected within the boundaries of Grand Staircase-Escalante National Monument, but excluded when the monument was shrunk in 2017.

 In 2007, a new ichnogenus and ichnospecies, Apachepus cottonorum, was named from the Redonda Formation of New Mexico.
 However, Apachepus cottonorum was subsequently considered a species of Gwyneddichnium (Gwyneddichnium cottonorum) after pentadactyl manus prints were discovered.
 G. cottonorum was distinguished from G. major by its larger size and more evenly spaced digits.
 Further sampling has suggested that these differences are not as clear-cut as suggested, so Gwyneddichnium cottonorum is currently considered a junior synonym of Gwyneddichnium majore.

 The only locale outside the United States known to produce Gwyneddichnium prints is the Berndorf site in Germany.
 Berndorf is located near Kemnath in Bavaria and preserves a clastic portion of the lower Muschelkalk known as the Eschenbach Formation.
 The rocks of the Eschenbach Formation are from the lower middle Triassic (Anisian stage), making their prints the oldest known Gwyneddichnium fossils.